Little bent-wing bat: Taxonomy

 Revisions in the late twentieth century recognised other named taxa as subspecies, but subsequent revisions saw cause for elevation to species status, namely Miniopterus paululus, to which the subspecific name witkampi also refers, and Miniopterus shortridgei.

 Conservation

-The conservation status of the species was evaluated in 2008 as "least concern", and the population trend was assumed to be stable.
+The conservation status of the species was evaluated most recently in 2021 as "least concern", and the population trend was assumed to be stable.
 Misattribution between this and other species of Miniopterus in Indonesia, the Philippines and New Guinea islands has led to taxonomic uncertainty and therefore doubt on any population's trajectory.
 The broad distribution range is presumed to include the protection afforded by conservation areas.